Legacy of the Rhine

 10. Huis Aerdt (B2)

 Huis Aerdt in Herwen dates from 1652 and was built on the foundations of a medieval castle.
 Godefridus van Hugenpoth, who was closely involved in the construction of the Bijlands Canal, once lived here.
 Huis Aerdt in Herwen was built in 1652 on the foundations of the medieval Ter Cluse castle.
 The castle was shot to pieces by the Spanish during the Eighty Years' War.
-Godefridus van Hugenpoth lived here from 1743 to 1819.
+Godefridus van Hugenpoth lived here from 1743-1819.
 But Van Hugepoth's influence extended beyond his native village.
 At the end of the 18th century, Van Hugenpoth was Inspector General of the upper rivers and dikes of the Bijlandse Waard.
 In that position he was responsible for the construction of the Bijlands Canal (1773-1777).
 The canal stabilized water management in the west of the country.
 Van Hugenpoth is therefore called 'savior of the west'.
 He was one of the founders of our Rijkswaterstaat.
 After WWII, Huis Aerdt was threatened with demolition.
 There was no money to repair the war damage.
 In 1961 it was sold for one guilder to the Friends of Geldersche Kasteelen Foundation, which restored the building to its former glory.
 Nowadays Huis Aerdt is also a wedding location.
 The area between the Bijlands Canal and the old bend in the Waal is now the domain for water sports enthusiasts.

 Water Cultural routes Monument routes